ppkantorski/Airplane-Sleep/README.md

 # Installation

 1. Mount Airplane-Sleep.dmg.
+You may need to make the installer executable.
 Open Terminal then type in

 ```bash
 chmod +x /Volumes/Airplane-Sleep/install.command